SudoMaker/nativescript-dom-ng/README.md

 `itemLoading`: Triggered when patching and template has no content.
 Set `event.view` to change the view of this item.
 Additional props on `event`: `view`, `index`, `item`, `data`.

 `createView`: Triggered when creating view from the template and template has no content.
 Set created view to `event.view`.
 If not set, view will be created by cloning the template.
+This event doesn't have `data` prop.

 **Note:**